hdShang/arxiv-daily/docs/cs-CL/2025-05-28/papers/250521935v2-from-reasoning-to-learning-a-survey-on-hypothesis-discovery-and-rule.md

 ---
 layout: default
-title: From Reasoning to Learning: A Survey on Hypothesis Discovery and Rule Learning with Large Language Models
+title: "From Reasoning to Learning: A Survey on Hypothesis Discovery and Rule Learning with Large Language Models"
 ---

 # From Reasoning to Learning: A Survey on Hypothesis Discovery and Rule Learning with Large Language Models